 30 is the pack code for 10 counts in blister

-Tobias provides complete assistance for obtaining the labelar code, assigning NDC number and drug listing, if you have any questions please write to us.BACK
+FDAbasics provides complete assistance for obtaining the labeler code, assigning NDC number, and drug listing.
+If you have any questions about NDC drug listing, please write to us.